-FRANK H. MENAKER, JR. (58)
+FRANK H. MENAKER, JR. (59)

-Director (since 1993), member of the Ethics, Environment, Safety and Health and
+Director (since 1993), member of the Ethics, Environment, Safety and Health and Audit Committees.

 Mr. Menaker has served as Senior Vice President and General Counsel of Lockheed Martin Corporation since July 1996.
 He served as Vice President and General Counsel of Lockheed Martin Corporation from March 1995 to July 1996 and as Vice President of Martin Marietta Corporation from 1982 until 1995, and as General Counsel of Martin Marietta Corporation from 1981 until 1995.
-Mr. Menaker is also a Director of L3 Communications Corporation.

-RICHARD A. VINROOT (57)
+RICHARD A. VINROOT (58)